juxor/afaq/markdown/secH3.md

 played only a very minor role in it.
 Indeed, this system of state control was designed to limit the power of the factory committees:

-> _ "One of the first decrees issues by the Bolshevik Government was the Decree on Workers' Control of 27 November 1917.
+> _"One of the first decrees issues by the Bolshevik Government was the Decree on Workers' Control of 27 November 1917.
 By this decree workers' control was institutionalised . . .
 Workers' control implied the persistence of private ownership of the means of production, though with a 'diminished' right of disposal.
 The organs of workers' control, the factory committees, were not supposed to evolve into workers' management organs after the nationalisation of the factories.
 The hierarchical structure of factory work was not questioned by Lenin . . .
 To the Bolshevik leadership the transfer of power to the working class meant power to its leadership, i.e. to the party.
 Central control was the main goal of the Bolshevik leadership.
-The hasty creation of the VSNKh (the Supreme Council of the National Economy) on 1 December 1917, with precise tasks in the economic field, was a significant indication of fact that decentralised management was not among the projects of the party, and that the Bolsheviks intended to counterpoise central direction of the economy to the possible evolution of workers' control toward self- management."_ [Silvana Malle, **The Economic Organisation of War Communism, 1918-1921**, p.
+The hasty creation of the VSNKh (the Supreme Council of the National Economy) on 1 December 1917, with precise tasks in the economic field, was a significant indication of fact that decentralised management was not among the projects of the party, and that the Bolsheviks intended to counterpoise central direction of the economy to the possible evolution of workers' control toward self-management."_
+[Silvana Malle, **The Economic Organisation of War Communism, 1918-1921**, p.
 47]

 Once in power, the Bolsheviks soon turned away from even this limited vision of workers' control and in favour of _"one-man management."_ Lenin raised this